What is impacted earwax?

 - Bleeding from the ear

 Different removal methods have different risks for these complications.
 Your own risk depends on your other health conditions.
-For example, people with diabetes may have a greater risk for swimmer’s ear.
+For instance, people with diabetes may have a greater risk for swimmer’s ear.
 Talk with your healthcare provider about the risks that most apply to you.

 Can impacted earwax be prevented?

 You may not be able to prevent impacted earwax if you have certain health conditions that make it more likely to have earwax buildup, such as eczema.
 But if you don’t have these types of health conditions, you might be able to prevent repeated episodes.
 Using a topical agent once a week may help.
 You may also need to plan for a regular ear cleaning every 6 months or so.
-Healthcare providers recommend not using cotton swabs.
+Healthcare providers advise not using cotton swabs.
 They often push the earwax farther back down your ear canal.

 When should I call my healthcare provider?